microsoft/spring-cloud-azure/spring-cloud-azure-feature-management/README.md

               end: "Mon, 01 July 2019 00:00:00 GMT"
 ```

 The `feature-management` section of the YAML document is used by convention to load feature flags.
 In the section above, we see that we have provided three different features.
-Features define their filters using the `enabledFor`  property.
+Features define their filters using the `EnabledFor`  property.
 We can see that feature `FeatureT` is set to false with no filters set. `FeatureT` will allways return false, this can also be done for true. `FeatureU` which has only one feature filter `Random` which does not require any configuration so it only has the name property. `FeatureV` has no `enabled` set as it defaults to true, it also specifies a feature filter named `TimeWindow`.
 This is an example of a configurable feature filter.
 We can see in the example that the filter has a parameter's property.
 This is used to configure the filter.
 In this case, the start and end times for the feature to be active are configured.

 ### Supported properties